 A value of “1” indicates that the extension is supported; “0” is not supported.

 On Windows, download and install the Intel Processor Diagnostic Tool to run a diagnostic for your hardware.
 In the “CPU Features” tab, check if your processor has “AVX Support”.
 If not, you wont be able to run

-Spat5 is currently compatible with Intel-based CPU only.
+Spat5 released are compatible with Intel-based CPU.